Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 How Celsius generated yield (and where it went wrong):

-• Undercollateralized institutional lending: Celsius made large loans to institutional borrowers, including hedge funds, without requiring sufficient collateral.
-When borrowers like 3AC defaulted, Celsius absorbed the losses.
+- Undercollateralized institutional lending: Celsius made large loans to institutional borrowers, including hedge funds, without requiring sufficient collateral.
+When borrowers like 3AC defaulted, Celsius absorbed the losses directly.

-• Opacity: Users had no visibility into how their deposits were being used.
-Celsius was not subject to banking regulations that would have required disclosure of its lending practices, reserve levels, or risk management.
+- Complete opacity: Users had no visibility into how their deposits were being used.
+Celsius operated without the banking regulations that would have required disclosure of lending practices, reserve levels, or risk management procedures.

-The scale of the failure: Celsius's bankruptcy filings revealed that the company had a $1.2 billion deficit on its balance sheet.
-Court filings showed that Celsius had been operating with assets worth less than its liabilities for some time before the collapse.
+The scale of the failure: Celsius's bankruptcy filings revealed a $1.2 billion deficit on its balance sheet.
+Court documents showed that Celsius had been operating insolvent for some time before the collapse.

-Regulatory aftermath: In July 2023, the SEC charged Alex Mashinsky with securities fraud, alleging he misled investors about the safety and profitability of Celsius.
-He was also charged criminally by the DOJ with commodities fraud, securities fraud, and wire fraud.
+In July 2023, the SEC charged Alex Mashinsky with securities fraud.
 In December 2024, Mashinsky pleaded guilty to two counts of fraud.

 Voyager Digital: Concentrated Counterparty Risk